top of page

 Instructions

 • Guided projects must be of average to high difficulty level.
-The project completion certificate must be submitted through the link provided by the instructor.
+The project completion certificate must be submitted through the link provided by the coordinator.

 • Guided projects must be submitted only during the scheduled lab session.
 Any submission after the scheduled date and time will be awarded zero marks.